Ainslie Henderson: 1998-2001: Career beginnings

 In 1998, Henderson started Scottish rock band Suburbia with bass player Alasdair Crooks.
 Henderson acted as Suburbia's main vocalist, with guitarist Peter Deane (then replaced by Chris Plews in early 1999), and drum player Simon Usher.
 Suburbia caught the attention of major American recording labels such as Capitol Records, Interscope Records and RCA Records before eventually securing a recording contract with record label City of Angels based in Los Angeles.
 This introduced Suburbia to collaborators such as Tony Visconnti and Scott Litt.
 During the course of Suburbia's activity, Henderson lauded as a "storm-voiced troubadour" by The List's Sarah Dempster, who "command[ed] total attention" by Southern Reporter's Sarah Williamson.

-When City of Angels went bankrupt, Suburbia split in March 2002 on amicable terms.
+When City of Angels stopped releasing, Suburbia split in March 2002 on amicable terms.
 One of their songs, "Always", appeared on the soundtrack of football simulation video game, FIFA Football 2004, after the band's split two years ago.
 Suburbia did not yield a full studio album despite having announced a work-in-progress album titled "Anyone can be anyone" which consisted of six songs.
 The album was described to be surrounded by themes of coming-of-age and teenage angst.
 Suburbia saw their sole official release in the form of a 4-track self-titled extended play that included demo versions of songs meant for their album.
 After his Fame Academy stint, Henderson considered having Suburbia members act as his touring band.